Substantive Topics in the Sociology of Consumption SOCIO4057

 Entry to Honours Sociology requires a grade point average of 12 (Grade C) over Sociology 2A and Sociology 2B as a first attempt.

-3 Hour, 2 question exam.
+3 Hour, 2 question exam, 1,500 words each.
 Students will be able to choose from a range of questions.

 Main Assessment In: April/May